anasedova/anasedova.github.io/_pages/about.md

 **April 2021**: [Knodle](www.knodle.cc) first release!!
 Check out the [source code](https://github.com/knodle/knodle).

-I am also honored to serve as a reviewer at multiple international conferences, such as ACL, EMNLP, ECML, ILCR, and others.
+I am also honored to serve as a reviewer at multiple international conferences, such as ACL, EMNLP, NAACL, EACL, ECML, ILCR, IEEE PAMI, and others.

 ## Selected Publications